argoproj/argo-cd/docs/proposals/self-service-notifications.md

 Enhance ArgoCD notification controller to support app in any namespace.
 Notification controller will know the namespaces to monitor by using `--application-namespaces` startup parameter.
-It can also be conveniently set up and kept in sync by specifying the application.namespaces settings in the argocd-cmd-params-cm ConfigMap.

 Enhance ArgoCD notification controller to use notification-engine's function `NewControllerWithNamespaceSupport()`.
 This function uses the application's `metadata.namespace` field to find the location of the configmap and secret.